kjan98/Info2300/purple-shark-project-4/README.md

 ### Running ###
 First clone this repository.
-Then unzip the compressed videos, fonts, and uploads files.
-To run the php on a local server, you can use the terminal:
+To run the php on a local server, you can use the terminal commands:
 ```
 cd path/to/your/app
 php -S localhost:8000